johnr14/collectd_scripts/README.md

 ![alt text](images/zfs-free.png "Free")

 # The folder grafana
-It contains my json to import the grap query.
+It contains my json to import the graf query.
 You will need rename the hostname to your own.